Efficient Inference on High-Dimensional Linear Models with Missing Outcomes: Acknowledgement

 \item {\bf \autoref{app:suff_cond_dual} Sufficient Conditions for Assumption~\ref{assump:sparse_dual}} We provide sufficient conditions and motivating examples under which Assumption~\ref{assump:sparse_dual} holds.

-\item {\bf \autoref{app:prop_score_lasso} Generalized Linear Model with Lasso Regularization for Propensity Score Estimation} We showcase an example of estimating the propensity scores via the Lasso-type generalized linear regression and derive an explicit formula for rate of convergence $r_{\pi}$ in Assumption~\ref{assump:prop_consistent_rate}.
+\item {\bf \autoref{app:prop_score_lasso} Generalized Linear Model with Lasso Regularization for Propensity Score Estimation} We showcase an example of estimating the propensity scores via the Lasso-type generalized linear regression and derive an explicit formula for the rate of consistency $r_{\pi}$ in Assumption~\ref{assump:prop_consistent_rate}.

 \item {\bf \autoref{app:add_simulation} Additional Simulation Results} We furnish extensive simulation results that are not covered by \autoref{sec:experiments} in the main paper.

 \item {\bf \autoref{app:Proofs} Proofs} We provide proofs for all the theorems and technical results in the main paper. \end{itemize}